 Individuals with this syndrome often describe feelings such as lack of control over their eating behaviors; they continue to eat far past the feeling of fullness and any actual desire for the food.

-The Differences from Binge Eating Disorder
+The Differences Between Night Eating Syndrome and Binge Eating Disorder

 NES is also different from binge eating disorder (BED) in that the portions consumed are smaller, in opposition to the enormous quantity of food that is typically consumed in a binge.
 Additionally, binges can be conducted throughout the day, whereas NES is exclusive to nighttime hours.